jakeuribe/dex-lang/README.md

 processing.
 This is a personal fork of [google-research/dex-lang](https://github.com/google-research/dex-lang) focused on reviving and modernizing the project.

+I am new to open source projects, if you contributed to the original project and don't think I am properly crediting the work, please let me know so I can ensure I am properly citing it.
+Over time this will contain more of my own content and less of the original.

 The goal of the project is to explore:

   * Type systems for array programming